-The second research question of this study was to examine the cultivation related cooperative activities in which youth are involved.
-The respondents were asked the kinds of cultivation related co-operative activities in which youth are involved in agricultural cooperative societies.
-The response from the Table 8 below present Likert scale response for each cultivation related co-operative activity undertaken by youth in their area.
+The second objective of this study was to examine the cultivation related co-operative activities in which youth are involved.
+The respondents were asked the kinds of cultivation related co-operative activities in which youth are involved in agricultural co-operative societies.
+The response from the Table 9 presents Likert scale response for each cultivation related co-operative activity undertaken by youth in their area.